-What to expect from the price of gold in 2023, how long will the precious metal fall in price?
+What to expect from gold prices in 2023, and how long will the precious metal continue to fall?

-In 2022, a paradoxical situation has developed in the precious metals market; while demand for physical gold is growing, the price on the exchange for futures contracts continues to fall.
+In 2022, a paradoxical situation has developed in the precious metals market: while demand for physical gold is growing, the price of futures contracts on the exchange continues to fall.

-Historically, it is believed that precious metals begin to rise in price when inflation increases, armed conflicts and economic instability increase.
+Historically, it has been generally accepted that precious metals begin to appreciate in value when inflation increases, armed conflicts occur, and economic instability increases.

-But 2022 has refuted all the rules on which exchange trading has been based for years; the price of metal behaves in an unusual way.
+But 2022 has overturned all the rules that have guided exchange trading for years, with the metal price behaving in an unusual way.

-If at the beginning of the military conflict in Ukraine gold reacted completely predictably, now its price has dropped below 2021 values.
+While gold reacted predictably at the start of the military conflict in Ukraine, its price has now fallen below 2021 levels.

 Today, gold futures are trading at $1,647 per Troitsk ounce.
 On the one hand, this is quite an attractive price, as the metal cost over $2,000 at the beginning of the year.
 On the other hand, it's worth remembering that in 2020, the price was $1,440.